mnooner256/pyqrcode/README.md

 and binary.

 The numeric type is the most efficient way to encode digits.
 As the name implies it is designed to encode integers.
-Some numbers might be two large, the object can use a string containing only digits instead of an actual number.
+Some numbers might be too large, the object can use a string containing only digits instead of an actual number.